lukasztecza/lightApp/README.md

     }
 }
 ```
-- start php server in `/public` directory
+- you can start php server in `/public` directory
 ```
 cd /public
 php -S localhost:8080
 ```
-- visit in browser
+- and visit in browser
 ```
 localhost:8080/app.php/home
 ```